learn-co-students/filter-readme-python-data-science-intro-000/README.md

 Note that the above line effectively asks (and answers) whether 4 is even.
-This is because the statement 4 modulo two returns zero means that four divided by two has a remainder of zero, and as we know, any number that is divisible by two with no remainder leftover is an even number.
+This is because the statement `4 % 2` returns a zero, which means that four divided by two has a remainder of zero, and as we know, any number that is divisible by two with no remainder leftover is an even number.

 Similarly, if a number is odd, then dividing by the number two results in a remainder of one.
 Ok so now let's write a function that checks if a number is even.